 There are a number of low cost airlines and generally internal travel is quite cheap.
 We never paid more than $50 USD pp for a flight and this included luggage.

 You can save a lot of money by booking your international flight to and from Istanbul and then using the low cost airlines for your internal flights.
+Internal flights for long distances is a great money saving tips for traveling around Turkey.
+Gasoline is expensive as well for driving long distances.

 Kayak is my search engine of choice for finding low airfares.
 Many times the search result takes you directly to the site to book.
 Even when it doesn’t, I always book my flights direct on the airline site.
 You can see what you are booking (Is luggage an extra charge?
 What is the allowance?
 Are meals included? etc.) add extras if need be and manage your booking on their site.
 Sometimes a third party booking site lets you do none of these things.
 An excellent example of this was SunExpress (see below).
 When you booked on their site you could increase your luggage allowance (add more weight) but if you had booked through a third party you were limited to 15 kilos.